openedx/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

 score.
 If a learner's response is wrong for one option, she receives 75% of the points for the problem.

-To expand on this example, take a checkbox problem with four options, A, B, C, and D. Options A and B are correct, and C and D are incorrect.
-The following table describes the learner's score for different submissions for an EDC problem.
+The following table describes the learner's score for different submissions for EDC problems with a variety of correct answer options.

 .. list-table::
      :widths: 20 20 20 20